grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 }
 ```

-⚠️ Pitfall: Kubernetes resources overrides not inherited.
-Remember to apply overrides both microservices and read-write components, when changing:
+⚠️ Pitfall: Kubernetes resources’ overrides are not inherited.
+Remember to apply overrides to both microservices and read-write components, if you make changes to any of the following items:

 - Container specification, for example environment variables
 - Deployment